With a huge range of insulated jackets to choose from, Patagonia doesn’t make it easy when it comes to choosing only one to buy!

 The extremely lightweight shell of the Patagonia Fiona Parka is made from 100% recycled polyester ripstop that has been coated with DWR (durable water repellent).
 This not only makes the Fiona an environmentally-friendly parka but also gives you a good level of protection from the rain.

 Like the Fiona, the Patagonia Radalie uses recycled materials in its shell.
 100% recycled nylon is used in this instance which, again, has a DWR coating for water resistance.

 Patagonia has done a great job in making both of these very cool jackets have a tough and durable outer shell while still keeping the weight down to ensure comfort and practicality while wearing them out in the wild.

 When it comes to outdoor jackets, insulation plays a huge part in their performance.

 You need your insulated jacket to keep you warm and dry, but you also need it to be breathable enough to not be uncomfortable when worn for long periods of time.

-Patagonia understand this and have made sure both the Fiona and the Radalie meet this criteria.
+Patagonia understands this and has made sure both Fiona and Radalie meet these criteria.

 The insulation used in the Patagonia Fiona Parka is 600-fill-power 100% recycled down.
 The down is actually made from duck and goose down taken from reclaimed down products.

-For the Radalie, Patagonia have gone for thermogreen insulation.
+For the Radalie, Patagonia has gone for thermogreen insulation.
 This is insulation made from recycled polyester.
 In the case of the Radalie, 92% of the polyester used in the insulation is recycled.

 Both of these Parkas are very effective at keeping you warm in pretty cold conditions.
 However, it’s worth keeping in mind that if the conditions are extra cold and wet, neither will probably be your go-to choice.